lirezap/PQ/README.md

 This sample application creates 25 virtual threads, each thread creates a connection to postgres instance then tried to call db status function of native `libpq` C library 10 million times. ( 25 * 10,000,000 = 250,000,000 native function calls).
-In my m1 macbook air, the whole process takes 832 ms.
+In m1 macbook air, the whole process takes 800-850 ms.